-The commission and The Floating Cinema is supported by Arts Council England's Strategic Touring Programme, BFI, Film Hub North, Esmée Fairbairn Foundation, Canal & River Trust and forms part of Hull City of Culture 2017.
+The commission and The Floating Cinema is supported by Arts Council England's Strategic Touring Programme, BFI, Film Hub North, Esmée Fairbairn Foundation, Canal & River Trust, Hull City Council and forms part of Hull City of Culture 2017.

 You have been travelling for four sunrises.
 Your flask is nearly empty and there are just scraps of dried fruit left in your pack.
 Your feet drag over ruptured chunks of tarmac and uneven paving slabs, through which tough and resourceful plants push their heads.
 Deserted grey buildings are your companions, their broken glass eyes lifeless under the midday sun.
 Your head hangs low with tiredness and heat.